drwhut/decision/developer/_sources/the_language/definitions/syntax.rst.txt

 Comments
 ========

-Comments are defined as everything including and in between the ``<`` and ``>`` characters.
+Comments are defined as everything after and including the ``>`` symbol on the same line, as long as the ``>`` is not in a string.
 Comments should be ignored by the compiler.
 They can be freely used by the programmer, but their main purpose is for GUI editors to store graphical information in them, like the positions of nodes for example.

 .. code-block:: decision

-   < This is a single-line comment! >
+   > This is a comment!

-   <
-       This is a multi-line comment!
+   > This is still a comment! > Still the same comment...
-       See?
-This is another line!
-   >

 Statements
 ==========